Brain Post: How Snow Guns Work

 Look at all those nozzles!
 A lot of water can come out of these things, and that means a lot of snow – PC: Tanner Blake

 Engineers have also found a few tricks that help them make snow more effectively.
 One trick is to cool the water before it enters the snow gun, making droplets more likely to freeze in the air.
 Snowmakers have also tried all sorts of different nucleators.
-They have used things like small ice crystals and minerals, but one of the more interesting additives is a type of dead bacteria that produces a type of nucleation-active protein.
+They have used things like small ice crystals and minerals, but one of the more interesting additives is a type of dead bacteria that produces nucleation-active protein.
 Finally, snowmakers have found that it helps to leave the recently made snow in a pile for a few hours before grooming it.
 This technique, called curing, allows snowflakes to freeze thoroughly before being disturbed and can improve the quality of the snow.

 Short snowguns don't work as well as others

-These shorter snow guns do the job, but due to their low spray height they aren’t as effective as snow lances or fan guns – PC: Tanner Blake
+These shorter snow guns do the job, but due to their low spray height, they aren’t as effective as snow lances or fan guns – PC: Tanner Blake

 Related Articles